callysto/hackathon/docs/uofc-labyrinth/README.md

 # Werklund School of Education 2023 Labyrinth

-**Thursday, November 30th to Sunday, December 10th**
+### Thursday, November 30th to Sunday, December 10th, 2023

 Callysto is a free, online learning tool that helps Grades 5-12 students and teachers learn and apply in-demand data science skills including data analysis and visualization, coding, and computational thinking.
 Our mission is to foster computational thinking and data literacy skills in Canadian schools.

-To experience how data can be used as a interdisiplinary approach, you will participate in a Labyrinth where participants engage in solvlving data science challenges to progress to the next level.
+To experience how data can be used as a interdisiplinary approach, you will participate in a Labyrinth where participants engage in solving data science challenges to progress to the next level.

 ## Data Labyrinths

 |Notebook|Challenge Level|Key
 |-|-|-|